ZacharyPatten/Towel/.github/Pages/Benchmarks.md

-These are the benchmarking results for the Towel project.
+# Benchmarks

+_All the source code for the benchmarks are included in this GitHub repository._

 ## Sorting Algorithms